30 years of historical data (1996–2025) · Communication Services · Entertainment

 Margins and return-on-capital ratios measuring operating efficiency

-The Marcus Corporation earns an operating margin of 2.9%.
+The Marcus Corporation earns an operating margin of 2.9%, roughly in line with the Communication Services sector average.
 Operating margins have compressed from 4.7% to 2.9% over the past 3 years, signaling potential cost pressures or competitive headwinds.
 ROE of 2.8% is modest.
 ROIC of 2.1% represents below-average returns on invested capital.

 Full margin charts and quarterly trend are on the Earnings History page